-Siem Reap with it’s International airport is based 6KM from the town centre and is the tourist hub for the thousands of visitors who’s sole purpose is to visit Angkor Wat and the surrounding temples. $5-6 dollars should cover the journey, but if you want to take a pleasant scenic ride, organise a Tuk Tuk pick up from the airport for a leisurely cruise into town.
+Siem Reap with it’s International airport is based 6 km from the town centre.
+This is the tourist hub for the thousands of visitors who’s sole purpose is to visit Angkor Wat and the surrounding temples. $5-6 dollars should cover the journey, but if you want to take a pleasant scenic ride, organise a Tuk Tuk pick up from the airport for a leisurely cruise into town.

 The main action is around Pub street and Kings Road, and if you like loud music then this will be right down your street.
-At either end and the surrounding streets you will be able to find quiet coffee shops, bars and eateries and your usual hawker stalls selling everything you can think of.
-There are also market stalls scattered around if you’re after gifts or presents, and as my normal quest is to find the cheapest beer in the area, Angkor draught is everywhere at $0.50 per glass – happy days.
+At either end and the surrounding streets you will be able to find quiet coffee shops, bars and eateries.
+Along with your usual hawker stalls, small markets will be selling everything you can think of and are in abundance scattered around.
+If you’re after gifts or presents, you have plenty of choice.

 As my normal quest is to find the cheapest beer in the area, Angkor draught is everywhere at around $0.50 per glass – happy days.
 Anything more is too much.

 Pub street must have more Tuk Tuk drivers than the whole of South East Asia.
 You will barely make it more than a few feet without hearing of their availability.
 After 10 minutes of a leisurely night stroll we must of been asked 50 times, and then on the way back the same again.
 If I needed one I would ask.
 It’s a very competitive market because of this so most local journeys will be no more than $2-3 dollars.
 Always ask the price of your intended destination – better to be safe than sorry after all.

 If you require information of tours around Angkor then take a look Here.